story98763

 LD Quite a conundrum.

-YN You are absolutely insufferable, and I demand you proceed in a decent manner.
+YN Cease your taunting.
+I demand you proceed in a decent manner.

 LD Hmm.
 Very well.